NitheshChakaravarthySeelan/LLD/Splitwise/README.md

    - **EQUAL:** The expense is divided equally among all participants.
    - **EXACT:** Each participant owes a specific exact amount.
    - **PERCENTAGE:** Each participant owes a specific percentage of the total amount.
-5. **Balance Sheet:** The system must maintain an ongoing balance sheet tracking exactly how much each user owes every other user.
+5. **Balance Sheet:** The system must maintain an ongoing global balance sheet tracking exactly how much each user owes every other user.
+6. **Simplify Debts:** The system should be able to minimize the number of transactions needed to settle all debts within a specific group, executing an on-the-fly greedy algorithm to generate simplified transactions.
-6. **Settle Up:** Users should be able to settle their balances (pay back what they owe).
+7. **Settle Up:** Users should be able to settle their balances (pay back what they owe).

 ## Architecture and Design Patterns